sassembla/RolePlayingChat/Server/disque/README.md

 During step `1` if there was no recent traffic of imported messages for this queue, node A has no idea about who may have messages for the queue `myqueue`.
 Every other node may have, or none may have.
 So it starts to broadcast `NEEDJOBS` messages to the whole cluster.
 However we can't spam the cluster with messages, so if no reply is received after the first broadcast, the next will be sent with a larger delay, and so foth.
 The delay is exponential, with a maximum value of 30 seconds (this parameters will be configurable in the future, likely).

 When there is some traffic instead, nodes send `NEEDJOBS` messages ASAP to other nodes that were recent sources of messages.
-Even when no reply is received, the next `NEEDJOBS` messages will be sent more aggressively to the subset of nodes that had messages in the mast, with a delay that starts at 25 milliseconds and has a maximum value of two seconds.
+Even when no reply is received, the next `NEEDJOBS` messages will be sent more aggressively to the subset of nodes that had messages in the past, with a delay that starts at 25 milliseconds and has a maximum value of two seconds.

-In order to minimize the latency, `NEEDJOBS` messages are not trottled at all when:
+In order to minimize the latency, `NEEDJOBS` messages are not throttled at all when:

 1. A client consumed the last message from a given queue.
 Source nodes are informed immediately in order to receive messages before the node asks for more.
 2. Blocked clients are served the last message available in the queue.